-The Funds (other than the U.S. Equity ESG Fund) may each invest in mortgage loans, mortgage pass-through securities and other securities representing an interest in or collateralized by adjustable and fixed-rate mortgage loans including collateralized mortgage obligations, real estate mortgage investment conduits ("REMICs") and stripped mortgage backed securities, as described below ("Mortgage-Backed Securities").
+The Funds may invest in mortgage loans, mortgage pass-through securities and other securities representing an interest in or collateralized by adjustable and fixed-rate mortgage loans ("Mortgage-Backed Securities").

 Mortgage-Backed Securities are subject to both call risk and extension risk.
 Because of these risks, these securities can have significantly greater price and yield volatility than traditional fixed income securities.